Vanille-N/tree-beamer/examples/README.md

 See further documentation inside the `main.rs` of each example.
 Some additional details and reasonings (for example the permissions at each step) are shown in the corresponding slides and not necessarily replicated here.

+### Found in the wild

+We also gather here some examples found "in the wild" in real crates, to show that the patterns listed above are not just theoretical, they occur in actual code and cause actual confusion.

+See `examples/wild/`